 His journey came to an end in Venice where he was put up in front of an inquisition.
 The Venetians handed him over to Rome where he was jailed and put on trial for seven years.
-Finally, on February 17th, 2020 (Ash Wednesday) he was burnt alive for his beliefs in Campo de’ Fiori where his statue stands.
+Finally, on February 17th, 1600 (Ash Wednesday) he was burnt alive for his beliefs in Campo de’ Fiori where his statue stands.

 He was hung upside down naked and gagged so he couldn’t speak.
-Then he was set afire which must have been a horrible scene to witness.
-Due to his persecution, his statue now stands for freedom of speech and oppression.
+Then he was set on fire—certainly a horrible scene to witness.
+Due to his persecution, his statue now stands for freedom of speech and its oppression.

 2. Campo Market

-Campo de’ Fiori Market is a large open-air market in the center of Rome.
-It is undoubtedly the largest and most central open-air market in Rome.
+Campo de’ Fiori Market is a large open-air market in the center of Rome—undoubtedly the largest and most central of its kind in Rome.
+The daytime market was originally in Piazza Navona up until 1869 when it was moved to Campo de’ Fiori.
 Today, the market is mostly outfitted for tourism.
-That said, it is still a cool market with fresh produce and products.
+That said, it’s still a cool place with fresh produce and products.

 3. Adjoining Roads

-- Via dei Balestrari – Crossbow Makers
+- Crossbow Makers—Via dei Balestrari

-- Via dei Cappellari – Hat Makers
+- Hat Makers—Via dei Cappellari

-- Via dei Chiavari – Key Makers
+- Key Makers—Via dei Chiavari

-- Via dei Baullari – Coffer Makers (Treasure Chests!)
+- Coffer Makers (Treasure Chests)—Via dei Baullari

 4. Piazza Farnese

-The Piazza features two fountains that arguably came from the Baths of Caracalla in Rome.
+The piazza features two fountains that arguably came from the Baths of Caracalla in Rome.
 They are both beautiful and were installed for looks only.
-The fence built around them denied locals the use of this water system but the Farnese did build a functional fountain on Via Giulia known as La Mascherone which can still be seen today.
+The fence built around them denied locals the use of this water system, but the Farnese did build a functional fountain on Via Giulia known as La Mascherone, which can still be seen today.

 5. Palazzo Farnese

-6. Via Giulia & Arco Farnese
+6. Via Giulia and Arco Farnese

-You’ll find churches and architecture by Borromini, Moderno and Giacomo della Porta.
-The road is the only main road that completely intersects Rioni Regola which locals refer to as “Campo” – defined by Piazza Campo de’ Fiori.
+You’ll find churches and architecture by Borromini, Moderno, and Giacomo della Porta.
+The road is the only main road that completely intersects Rioni Regola which locals refer to as Campo—defined by Piazza Campo de’ Fiori.

-€ | Casual/Quick | Kids | Outdoor Seating | Great Beer!
+€ | Casual and Quick | Kids | Outdoor Seating | Great Beer